sbgn/sbgn/docs/learningsbgn.md

     </tr>
 </table>

-<p>The above example shows the process of phosphorylation of glucose by hexokinase, which consumes glucose and ATP to produces glucose-6P and ADP.
+<p>The above example shows the phosphorylation of glucose by hexokinase, which consumes glucose and ATP to produces glucose-6P and ADP.
 Glucose and ATP are linked to the process using <i>consumption arcs</i>; glucose-6P and ADP using <i>production arcs</i>; and the hexokinase using <i>catalysis arc</i>.</p>

 ## SBGN PD Bricks